-Our goal is for children to learn to read, to love books, and to comprehend what they’re reading.
+Our goal is for children to learn to read, love books, and comprehend what they’re reading.

 I can help in a few ways.

-First, I read hundreds of books every month and curate good books for you to share with the children in your life.
+First, I read hundreds of books monthly and curate good books for you to share with the children in your life.

-Second, I share engaging activities and strategies to make reading meaningful and fun as well as some practical knowledge about comprehension.
+Second, I share helpful information, engaging activities and strategies to make reading meaningful and fun, and some practical knowledge about comprehension.

-I want to support you (parents, teachers, librarians, grandparents) in facilitating growth and interest in reading.
+I want to support you (parents, teachers, librarians, and grandparents) in facilitating growth and interest in reading.